blazek/lrs/lrs/help/source/index.rst

 * **CRS.** Calibration of LRS is done in single CRS to which lines and points are reprojected (if layers have different CRS).
 The CRS is either map canvas CRS if OTF is enabled otherwise line layer CRS.
 Note that max point distance and lines snap are in units used to build LRS (units are appended to fields labels).

-* **Route id** matching (e.g. finding points for line or route for event) is case insensitive in case of strings and it also accepts integers in fields of type string (e.g. lines may have route id field type integer and points type string).
+* **Route id** All field types are accepted.
+Line and point layer route id field types do not need to be the same.
+For example, values 1 (integer), 1.0 (float) and "1" (string) are treated as equal.
+Route id matching (e.g. finding points for line or route for event) is case insensitive in case of strings.

 * **Options** in all tabs are stored in project.
 The options of each tab are written to project when *OK* button is pressed (i.e. options are confirmed).
 Reset buttons in tabs will reset all options to **default** values.